saezlab/CellNOptR/7_CytoCopter.md

   * Select *CytoCopter* panel on the left side panel

-  * On the network dropdown box, we have our imported network
+  * On the network dropdown box, we have our imported network.
+We can as well load a model in an SBML format by cliccking on *Impost from SBML* interface and selexting the *.xml.* file.

   * Click on the data text fiels and a window will pop-up to browse the previosly downloaded experimental ([MIDAS file](http://nbviewer.jupyter.org/github/saezlab/CellNOptR/blob/gh-pages/public/ToyModelPB.csv))